Search

 A simpler example is to have the AR Mask function as a virtual floor which will hide any virtual objects that are under it.
 Here the chair is moved through this AR Mask floor:

 You can think of it that after the virtual model is rendered, an AR Mask is rendered at the height of the floor.
-And parts of the AR objects which are hidden by the AR Mask will be replaced by the real-world background.
+Parts of the AR objects that are hidden by the AR Mask will be replaced by the real-world background.

 1: Virtual model